 \paragraph{Design patterns and failure modes.} The main trade-off in this family is that making temporal structure explicit improves inspectability and modularity, but shifts difficulty into the interface--control handoff.
-Across the methods in this section, the recurring pattern is not that one interface removes the grounding problem, but that each relocates it differently: dense video plans stress visual realism and transfer, subgoal images push more of the missing structure into the controller, image-space trajectories defer metric grounding, and 3D/6D targets depend more heavily on the geometric perception stack.
-The resulting failure modes therefore differ in form but share the same underlying cause: the explicit interface is useful only insofar as it can be grounded robustly under real sensing, estimation, and execution constraints.
+Each interface relocates the grounding problem rather than removing it: dense video plans stress visual realism and transfer; subgoal images push more of the missing temporal structure into the controller; image-space trajectories defer metric grounding; and 3D/6D targets depend more heavily on geometric perception.
+The resulting failure modes differ in form but share the same underlying cause: the explicit interface is useful only insofar as it can be grounded robustly under real sensing, estimation, and execution constraints.
 In this sense, explicit interfaces do not eliminate the grounding problem; they make it visible, modular, and therefore easier to analyze, but still difficult to solve robustly.

 \paragraph{Relation to direct and latent methods.} Relative to the earlier two families, explicit interfaces occupy the most interpretable point in the design space.
 Direct video--action policies keep video-to-control coupling implicit in a single policy, and latent-action methods introduce a dedicated but opaque intermediate variable; by contrast, explicit-interface methods expose a structured target that can be visualized, debugged, and in some cases transferred across embodiments more naturally.
-This makes them especially attractive when action-free human, Internet, or robot video is abundant but robot action data is limited, since interface prediction can leverage large-scale action-free video while action grounding requires only modest robot-action data.
-Their central challenge, however, is precisely that interpretability and modularity come with a visible interface that must still be grounded reliably under real sensing, dynamics, and execution constraints.
+This makes them especially attractive when action-free human, Internet, or robot video is abundant but robot action data is limited.
+Their central challenge, however, is precisely that interpretability and modularity come with a visible interface that must still be grounded reliably.
 The long-term promise of this family therefore lies not only in predicting better interfaces, but in designing interfaces whose structure matches what downstream control can robustly execute.
 We return to these cross-cutting issues---including controllability, temporal abstraction, grounding protocols, and evaluation standards---in Section~\ref{sec:discussion_future}.